top of page

 Thank you to everyone who continues bringing forward the stories of Lexington women.
 Together we will make women visible!

-The Steering Committee has worked to gather the sense of community commitment to establish this new monument in several ways.
+The Steering Committee has worked to gather a sense of the community's commitment to establish this new monument in several ways.
 Following the kick-off, we gathered sufficient signatures for a Citizens' Petition to Special Town Meeting in fall 2020.
 Town Meeting voted overwhelmingly in support of the initiative by a vote of 165 - 3 on "Article 7."
 This non-binding resolution helped express the sense from elected community representatives that it is time to make women visible.

 Additional research to uncover unsung women has taken place through our guest Speaker Series, where we have featured historians and researchers who share their work on women's lives, and we have held 12 free sessions open to all members of the community who seek to support this work.
 In each session we have time for questions and comments from all participants, providing further insight into the way community members wish to support a new monument.